miDeb/personal-blog/posts/lox-jit.md

 The inline cache is part of the compiled output from the very beginning, but only after a `property_get` has succeeded on the slow path it will be enabled.
 As you can see, initially the cached shape pointer is set to `0`.
 This makes sure that the Inline Cache is ignored before it is enabled, because `0` can never be a valid pointer to a shape.

 To enable it, we set the shape pointer and the property index <span class="gray">(I've highlighted the relevant lines)</span>.
 Now, if the same property access is run again with a receiver of the same shape, it will hit the inline cache and be much faster than the first time.
+You can now also see why it is called an _inline_ cache:
+All the information (shape pointer and property index) is stored in the code itself, not in an external data structure.

 ## Performance Evaluation